cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 quickly.

 > **Hands on**:
-Select the last node of the scene tree view (`Background`).
-Click on the `Add` button at the top of the Scene Tree View.
+Select the last node of the Scene Tree view (`Background`).
+Click on the `Add` button at the top of the Scene Tree view.
 In the open dialog box, choose `PROTO (Webots) / objects / floors / RectangleArena`.
 The new node has been added and is appearing far away.
 Use the left click and the wheel of the mouse in the 3D view to choose a better